Chart Color Schemes

 Hamlyn Terrace lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, the suburb of Hamlyn Terrace's population is estimated at around 9,422 as of Feb 2026.
-This reflects an increase of 661 people (7.5%) since the 2021 Census, which reported a population of 8,761 people.
-The change is inferred from the resident population of 9,117, estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 83 validated new addresses since the Census date.
-This level of population equates to a density ratio of 1,808 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
-Hamlyn Terrace's 7.5% growth since the 2021 census exceeded the SA4 region (3.7%), along with the SA3 area, marking it as a growth leader in the region.
-Population growth for the suburb was primarily driven by interstate migration that contributed approximately 72.0% of overall population gains during recent periods, although all drivers including natural growth and overseas migration were positive factors.
+As of Feb 2026, the estimated population of the suburb of Hamlyn Terrace is around 9,422.
+This reflects a growth of 661 people since the 2021 Census, which reported a population of 8,761.
+The change was inferred from AreaSearch's estimation of the resident population at 9,117 following examination of ABS's latest ERP data release in June 2024, along with an additional 83 validated new addresses since the Census date.
+This results in a population density ratio of 1,808 persons per square kilometer, higher than the average seen across national locations assessed by AreaSearch.
+The suburb's growth rate of 7.5% since the 2021 census exceeded both the SA4 region (3.7%) and the SA3 area, making it a growth leader in the region.
+Interstate migration contributed approximately 72.0% of overall population gains during recent periods, although all drivers including natural growth and overseas migration were positive factors.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, AreaSearch is utilising the NSW State Government's SA2 level projections, as released in 2022 with 2021 as the base year.
-Growth rates by age group from these aggregations are also applied to all areas for years 2032 to 2041.
-Moving forward with demographic trends, exceptional growth, placing in the top 10 percent of national statistical areas, is predicted over the period with the suburb expected to expand by 7,075 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 78.7% in total over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections released in 2022 with 2021 as the base year.
+Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
+According to aggregated SA2-level projections, the suburb is predicted to experience exceptional growth, placing it in the top 10 percent of national statistical areas over the period from 2026 to 2041.
+The area is expected to expand by 6,086 persons by 2041, reflecting a gain of 61.4% in total over the 17 years.

 Frequently Asked Questions - Population